Kurt Daluege: Early life and career

 Daluege, son of a Prussian state official, was born in the small Upper Silesian town of Kreuzburg (now Kluczbork) on 15 September 1897.
-He entered the Prussian Army in 1916 and served with the 7th Guards Infantry Regiment.
+He entered the Prussian Army in 1916 and served with the 7th Guards Infantry Regiment, attaining the rank of Vizefeldwebel.
 He served on the Eastern Front.
 In October 1917, he attended officers training in Doberitz.
-During his service on the Western Front, he was severely wounded in the head and shoulder.
-He was hospitalised and declared 25% disabled.
+During his service on the Western Front, he was severely wounded in the head and shoulder in April 1918.
+He was hospitalised until October and declared 25% disabled.
 Daluege was awarded the Iron Cross, second class (1918) and the Wound Badge in Black (1918).